tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade.md

 If the scale set is configured to use multiple placement groups, probes using a [Standard Load Balancer](/azure/load-balancer/load-balancer-overview) need to be used.

 > [!NOTE]
 > Only one source of health monitoring can be used for a Virtual Machine Scale Set, either an Application Health Extension or a Health Probe.
-If you have both options enabled, you will need to remove one before using orchestration services like Instance Repairs or Automatic OS Upgrades.
+If you have both options enabled, you need to remove one before using orchestration services like Instance Repairs or Automatic OS Upgrades.

 ### Configuring a Custom Load Balancer Probe as Application Health Probe on a scale set